offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 [22, 13, 21, 13, 14, 0 ]
 ```

-### Merge Neighbours
+### Bald and Merge Neighbours

-`{bm} /(Algorithms\/Distance Phylogeny\/Merge Neighbours)_TOPIC/`
+`{bm} /(Algorithms\/Distance Phylogeny\/Bald and Merge Neighbours)_TOPIC/`

 ```{prereq}
 Algorithms/Distance Phylogeny/Bald_TOPIC
 Algorithms/Distance Phylogeny/Find Neighbour Limb Lengths/Average Algorithm_TOPIC
 ```

 **WHAT**: Given a non-additive distance matrix (but close to be being additive) and two leaf nodes that are suspected to be neighbours, this algorithm merges them together.
 That is, the row/column for each neighbour is removed from the distance matrix and a new row/column is inserted that represents them as merged.

 **WHY**: This operation is required for _approximating_ a simple tree for a non-additive distance matrix.